stephens999/ash-orig/Rcode/readme.md

 At first I was really worried about this - the pi0 estimate is much bigger using the p values.
 However, this is all to do with the assumptions.
-The q value approach estimates pi0 by looking at the p values near 1, which are the z scores near 0.
+The q value approach estimates pi0 by looking at the p values near 1.
+Effectively it assumes that all the p values near 1 are null.
+At first this seems OK.
-If you assume all z scores near 0 are null, then this will give you one answer.
-However, we actually assume that the distribution of z scores under the alternative also has its mode at 0 - under this assumption not all z scores near 0 will be null at all.... these are very different assumptions.
+But note that it actually corresponds to assuming that all the z scores near 0 are null - that is, you can never see a z score of 0 under the alternative.
+In contrast we assume that the distribution of z scores under the alternative also has its mode at 0 - under this assumption not all z scores near 0 will be null at all.... these are very different assumptions.

-Of course, z scores near 0 won't give "significant"" results in either approach.
+(Of course, z scores near 0 won't give "significant"" results in either approach.)

 Now I wanted to investigate what distribution for z values under the alternative the standard approach implicitly corresponds to.